harsath/Foo-Parser/readme.md

 		  IDENTIFIER,   vector<KEY, VALUE>
 ```

-Sample usage is shown in `/examples/main.cpp` for a reference.
+Sample usage of the parser and CMake config is shown in `/examples/main.cpp` and `./examples/CMakeLists.txt` for a reference.
 Feel free to use for your own projects.

 ```c++
 //		       KEY              VALUES